Toloka/docs/en/guide/concepts/check-performers.md

 ![](../_images/control-rules/control-tasks/qcr-control_example1_1.png =700x)

-If the Toloker gives at least 10 responses to the control tasks, the percentage of correct answers is assigned as the skill value.
+If the Toloker gives at least 10 task suite responses to the control tasks, the percentage of correct answers is assigned as the skill value.
 This is useful if you want to prevent Tolokers with a low skill level from completing your tasks.

 {% endcut %}